basilicom/pimcore-path-formatter-bundle/README.md

 # Basilicom Extended Path Formatter Bundle for Pimcore

-WORK IN PROGRESS!!

 ### How it works
-This plugin provides a custom Pimcore path formatter as well as a simple, yaml-file-based configuration for the printed path for multi-relation-fields.
+This plugin provides a custom Pimcore-Backend path formatter as well as a simple, yaml-file-based configuration for the shown path of dataObjects in multi-relation-fields.

 ### Usage
 Add ``@Basilicom\PathFormatterBundle\DependencyInjection\BasilicomPathFormatter`` to the Formatter-Field in the relation-fieldType.